 In the below picture you can see the mold on the front of the panels where the stringers are behind.

-You want to use cedar wood because of its many wonderful qualities.
+You want to use Western Red Cedar wood because of its many wonderful qualities.

-It holds its shape well as it dries and weathers in the elements.
+It holds its shape well (dimensionally stable) as it dries and weathers in the elements versus Pressure Treated pickets.

 It is very attractive when used as a fencing.